 We all know that the first day of school can be insanely hectic and chaotic and exhausting.
-And we also know that the first day of school means we have to immediately start teaching procedures!
-Today I’m sharing 7 first day procedures that I believe set my students up for success for the entire school year!
+And we also know that the first day of school means we have to start teaching procedures immediately!
+In this post, I’m sharing 7 first-day procedures that I believe set my students up for success for the entire school year!

 Tell.
 Give the students explicit instructions for every step.